19 Science-Backed Ways to Improve Your Gut Health

 Viome uses metatranscriptomic technology and artificial intelligence to identify and optimize your diet to improve the diversity and richness of your gut microbiota – the cornerstone of good gut health.

 With Viome, you’ll find exactly which foods you should eat to boost the beneficial bacteria and bring balance to your microbial ecosystem.
-Viome’s technology is superior to other tests on the market because it’s able to see what’s actually active.
+Viome’s technology is superior to other tests on the market because it’s able to see what’s active within your system.
 Only with Viome will you know what foods are best for you.

 Over the past few decades, people have generally moved from the farm to the city.
 This means we don’t come in contact with nature like we used to.
-Generally, we don’t play outside as often and we don’t work on farms.10 Because of this, we come across a fewer microbes.
+Generally, we don’t play outside as often or work on farms.10 Because of this, we come across fewer microbes.

-You can balance this shift by intentionally exposing yourself to a greater variety when you play outside.
-Be sure to schedule hikes, beach time, and get in nature to expand your exposure to different ecosystems – especially when you travel!
+You can balance this shift by intentionally exposing yourself to a greater variety of microbes when you play outside.
+Schedule hikes, beach time, and get out in nature to expand your exposure to different ecosystems – especially when you travel!

 Intermittent fasting is great for the gut microbiome.
 While going 9 to 12 hours without food might sound like a long time, you probably already come close if you stop eating around 9 o’clock at night and don’t eat breakfast until 9 o’clock in the morning.
 Certain bacteria thrive in a calorie dense environment, while others thrive in a calorie scarce environment.11

-So, see if you can put a little more time without food in between dinner and breakfast – your gut bugs will thank you.
+So, see if you can put a little more time without food in between dinner and breakfast – your microbiome will thank you.

 Ugh, few things are worse than not getting enough sleep – and while it feels downright terrible, poor sleep also can affect your gut microbiome composition.12

 While it’s important to get 7 to 8 hours a night, it’s just as important that your sleep is high quality.
-High quality sleep means you’re getting into deep, restorative stages of sleep.
-If you’re waking up feeling unrested or have a dramatic 3pm slump every day, it’s worth looking into your sleep quality – because it can affect many aspects of your wellness.
+High quality means you’re getting into the deep, restorative stages of sleep.
+If you’re waking up feeling unrested or have a dramatic 3 p.m. slump every day, it’s worth looking into your sleep quality – because it can affect many aspects of your wellness.

 As if you didn’t need yet another reason to work out, exercise is also great for your gut microbiome.
 Exercise has been shown to enrich diversity, and increase beneficial bacteria.13 You can boost your overall gut health with a brisk walk, jog, or even a yoga sesh.
 On the other hand, too much exercise isn’t great for your gut – but we are talking the kind of exercise mostly extreme athletes partake in.